nyan222/roman_empire_zoomcamp/README.md

 pip install -U pip setuptools wheel
 ```

-After that, you have a conda environment `myenv` with all required libraries installed.
+And you'll have a conda environment `myenv` with all required libraries installed.
 </details>

-### Step 9: Edit configuration file
+### Step 9: Editing Mage configuration file
 <details>
 <summary>Expand</summary>

-Next, you’ll need to create a configuration file with your details for the orchestration workflow.
+Next, you’ll need to edit a configuration file with your gcp credential key.

 We have a configuration file for Mage here: `~/roman_empire_zoomcamp/mage-empire/magic-roman/io_config.yaml`.

 The most important thing in this project is that we have to check the path to the credential key in file and in Mage terminal, and everything must be ok.

 If not, check, where credential json is.
-It's strange, but sometimes it puts (when we use sftp) in home directory...
+It's strange, but sometimes it is put (when we use sftp) in home directory...

 ```txt
 dev: